 Many times, you don’t need to look far to find efficiency improvements.
-They can be hidden in the office tools that you use every day.
+They can be hidden in the office tools like Microsoft Word’s that you use every day.

 Users often only scratch the surface of the platforms they’re using, not realizing they have so much more to offer when it comes to time savings and efficiency.